BlessedMicaiah/Coming-Soon/project/AZURE-DEPLOYMENT.md

    - `AZURE_WEBAPP_NAME`: The name of your Azure Web App
    - `AZURE_WEBAPP_PUBLISH_PROFILE`: The publish profile from your Azure Web App

+#### Setting up GitHub Secrets

+1. Go to your GitHub repository
+2. Click on "Settings" > "Secrets and variables" > "Actions"
+3. Click on "New repository secret"
+4. Add the following secrets:

+   **For AZURE_WEBAPP_NAME:**
+   - Name: `AZURE_WEBAPP_NAME`
+   - Value: The name of your Azure Web App (e.g., `my-react-app`)

+   **For AZURE_WEBAPP_PUBLISH_PROFILE:**
+   - Name: `AZURE_WEBAPP_PUBLISH_PROFILE`
+   - Value: The publish profile XML content from your Azure Web App

+   To get the publish profile:
+   1. Go to your Azure Web App in the Azure Portal
+   2. Click on "Get publish profile" to download the XML file
+   3. Open the XML file in a text editor
+   4. Copy the entire content and paste it as the secret value

+> **Note:** The GitHub Actions workflow uses the syntax `${{ secrets.AZURE_WEBAPP_NAME }}` to access these secrets.
+This is the correct syntax for GitHub Actions, even if your IDE might show warnings.

 The workflow will automatically build and deploy your application when you push to the main branch.

 ### 2. Manual Deployment